-- A local therapeutic phone line run by an independent adoption-specialist charity PAC-UK, which provides confidential advice and counselling. - An adoption support assessment to consider with adoptive parents the right kind of support that may benefit their family. - Therapeutic support via an Adoption Support Fund application. - Support with facilitating contact arrangements direct and indirect via our contact service. - A newsletter, with articles and training events taking place locally, as well as changes in legislation and new initiatives and resources. - Specialist workshops to support Life Story work and discussions with adopted children. - Specialist in-depth programmes of training such as the Great Behaviour Breakdown and Non-Violent Resistance. - Linking (virtually and in-person) with other adoptive parents, both new and experienced, through our partnership with We Are Family, the peer-to-peer adopter support network for London. - A comprehensive and innovative webinar training programme provided with our partners We Are Family enabling access live or on-demand to around 20 expert webinars a year. - An Adopt London choir who meet virtually with occasional in-person meet ups / performances. - Annual family events to enable adopters and children to get together with other families (these were suspended as a result of the pandemic but are due to restart).
+- A local therapeutic phone line run by an independent adoption-specialist charity PAC-UK, which provides confidential advice and counselling. - An adoption support assessment to consider with adoptive parents the right kind of support that may benefit their family. - Therapeutic support via an Adoption Support Fund application. - Support with facilitating contact arrangements direct and indirect. - A newsletter, with articles and training events taking place locally, as well as changes in legislation and new initiatives and resources. - Specialist workshops to support Life Story work and discussions with adopted children. - Specialist in-depth programmes of training such as the Great Behaviour Breakdown and Non-Violent Resistance. - Linking (virtually and in-person) with other adoptive parents, both new and experienced, through our partnership with We Are Family, the peer-to-peer adopter support network for London. - A comprehensive and innovative webinar training programme provided with our partners We Are Family enabling access live or on-demand to around 20 expert webinars a year. - An Adopt London choir who meet virtually with occasional in-person meet ups / performances.